More Modern

 Time tricks us.
 For example, folks in the Old West had no idea they were living in something understood as such because for them, it was their present day, and ever since the invention of automobiles, we’ve been riding around in something new ever since.

-If art is an old thing adapting to new eras, someone will make something if compelled, and another will chase a buck.
-What will happen to photogpgraphy?
-I don’t know; time will tell.
+If art is an old thing adapting to new eras, someone will make something if compelled.
+What will happen to photography?
+Time will tell.